 A portfolio with over 60% of assets invested in equities can be considered to be aggressive.
 Very aggressive asset allocation models can even invest over 90% of the assets in equities.

 Where do they like to invest?

-In the equities space, a higher exposure to growth-oriented companies and those lower in the market cap ladder can be found.
+Higher exposure to growth-oriented companies and those lower in the market cap ladder can be found in the equities space.
 Stocks from companies located beyond the domicile country can also be found.
-Even in the fixed income space, there may be higher exposure to high yield bonds and even bonds of overseas governments or companies.1–3
+Even in the fixed income space, there may be higher exposure to high yield bonds and even bonds of overseas governments or companies.